fetchyfox/jr-react-dev-exercise/README.md

 ## Review
 Visual and interaction design will have the largest impact.
 As long as your submission builds and has the required features listed above we won’t penalize for a lack of functionality.

-Code structure, the “design” or your code, will also be judged for maintainability, expandability, and understandability.
+Code structure, the “design” or your code, will also be reviewed for maintainability, expandability, and understandability.
 The majority of energy devoted to a project isn’t with developing it, but with maintaining it.

 ## Submitting and Testing